huaweicloud/terraform-provider-huaweicloud/docs/data-sources/dms_kafka_instances.md

 * `user_name` - The username who created the instance.

-* `manegement_connect_address` - The connection address of the Kafka manager of an instance.
+* `management_connect_address` - The connection address of the Kafka manager of an instance.

 * `tags` - The key/value pairs to associate with the instance.